Kwaadpepper/exception-handler/readme.md

 ## Usage

+  - `php artisan handler:install`
-1 - php artisan handler:install
+  - `php artisan vendor:publish --provider "Kwaadpepper\\ExceptionHandler\\ExceptionHandlerServiceProvider" --tag config`
-2 - Change configuration in config/exception-handler.php
+  - Change configuration in `config/exception-handler.php`
-3 - put at least your team email in the above file in `contactsList` array
+  - put at least your team email in the above file in `contactsList` array

-You can uninstall it by using php artisan handler:remove or juste revert changes in Exception/Handler.php
+You can uninstall it by using `php artisan handler:remove` or just revert changes in Exception/Handler.php
 ## Change log

 Please see the [changelog](changelog.md) for more information on what has changed recently.

 ## Security

-If you discover any security related issues, please email github@jeremydev.ovh instead of using the issue tracker.
+If you discover any security related issues, please email `github@jeremydev.ovh` instead of using the issue tracker.

 ## Credits

 - [Jérémy Munsch][link-author]
-- [All Contributors][link-contributors]

 ## License